Who Do I Sue After a Car Accident – The Driver or Insurance Company

 You were just in a car crash.
 A reckless driver slammed into your car while you were stopped at a red light.

-This individual was obviously not paying attention, and now you are not only left with a damaged, or even totaled, vehicle, but you are physically injured and in the need
+This individual was obviously not paying attention, and now you are not only left with a damaged, or even totaled, vehicle, but you are physically injured and in need of medical treatment.

-You shouldn’t be responsible to pay for this right?
+You shouldn’t be responsible for paying for your property damage or medical expenses, right?

-So keep in mind that this is a guide, but to get specific information about your car accident and your individual needs you will need to schedule a free consultation with an expert car accident attorney.
+Remember that this is a guide, but to get specific information about your car accident and your individual needs, you will need to schedule a free consultation with an expert car accident attorney.

-This evidence is essential to proving your innocence so the at fault person's insurance company can not argue who is at fault and weasel their way out of paying you the damages that you deserve.
+This evidence is essential to proving your innocence so the at-fault driver and their insurance company can not argue who is at fault and weasel their way out of paying you the damages you deserve.